SSoelvsten/bdd-benchmark/README.md

 To build all BDD packages with *statistics*, set the Make variable *STATS* to *ON* (default *OFF*).

-Each benchmark below also has its own _make_ target too for ease of use.
-You may specify as a make variable the instance size _N_ to solve, the amount of _M_emory (MiB) to use in, and the _V_ariant (i.e. BDD package).
-For example, to solve the combinatorial Queens with CUDD for _N_ = 10 and with 256 MiB of memory you run the following target.
+Each benchmark below also has its own *make* target too for ease of use.
+You may specify as a make variable the instance size *N* to solve, the amount of _M_emory (MiB) to use in, and the *V*ariant (i.e. BDD package).
+For example, to solve the combinatorial Queens with CUDD for *N* = 10 and with 256 MiB of memory you run the following target.

+Note, that the memory you set is only for the BDD package.
+So, the program will either use swap or be killed if the BDD package takes up more memory in conjunction with the benchmark's auxiliary data structures.

 ```bash
 make combinatorial/queens V=cudd N=10 M=256